-Have summer plans?
-Share them today!
+Have summer 2026 plans?
+Share them soon!

 Share your post-graduation plans today!